zacharyethington-hash/Meta-Political-Ad-Compliance-Checker/README.md

 ## Cost

 Each compliance check costs approximately **$0.01–$0.05** depending on the number of images uploaded.
-Monitor usage at https://console.anthropic.com and https://platform.openai.com.

 ## Accuracy

-The system prompt is grounded in:
+The system prompts are grounded in:

-- **Meta's official Advertising Standards** (verbatim policy language)
+- **Meta's official Advertising Standards** and **Community Standards** (verbatim policy language)
-- **Meta's Community Standards**
 - **Meta's Privacy Violations and Personal Attributes policy** (with exact approved/prohibited examples)
-- **Real-world rejection data** from political ad campaigns, calibrated against actual Meta enforcement outcomes
+- **Real-world Meta rejection data** from political ad campaigns
+- **Google Ads policies** including Political Content, Misrepresentation, Editorial Standards
+- **YouTube and Discover Feed Ad Requirements** (from support.google.com/adspolicy/answer/10249050) including the Election Ad Exemption

 The tool is most accurate for US political/electoral ads and issue advocacy ads.
-Accuracy improves over time as more rejection data is fed into the system prompt.

 ---